soleraeus/42_Matt-Daemon/README.md

 # Matt_daemon
 Matt_daemon is a daemon logging server that allows clients to connect and send messages which will be logged in `/var/log/matt_daemon/matt_daemon.log`.
+The daemon only accepts valid UTF8 strings and it will not log empty strings nor strings containing only withespaces.
 It needs to be run as root.

 ### Installing